A shared drill can build a stronger neighborhood.

 By the end of 2026, we aim to:

-Our long-term model is 70% funded by members and donors, not foundations.
+Our long-term model is 70% funded by members and donors.
 Sliding-scale options keep access equitable, and strategic grants (e.g. for youth programming) support growth without mission drift.

 Short version: We’re funded primarily by people, not foundations.